Lykaksparsz/LEAVEMEALONE/README.md

-# "LEAVE HIM ALONE" PUBLIC LICENSE PAGE
+# "LEAVE ME ALONE" PUBLIC LICENSE PAGE
 This is just a website sources, That's it!